fsaliby/Model_Selection_in_Free_Fall/README.md

-# Model_Selection_in_Free_Fall
-Model selection analysis between free fall and air resistance models using AIC/BIC criteria, providing quantitative guidance for when to consider drag effects in introductory physics experiments.
+# Model Selection in Free Fall
+## When Should We Consider Air Resistance?

+Python code and data analysis for model selection between free fall and drag models (laminar and quadratic).
+Experimental datasets include tennis and styrofoam balls.

+## Requirements
+- numpy
+- matplotlib
+- scipy